basin-ai/basin-mcp/README.md

 - `features`: List of features added/changed/removed per endpoint
 - `elements`: List of UI elements and their IDs per endpoint

+## Best Practices

+Help Basin execute tests more reliably and more accurately by following these guidelines:

+1. Keep Code Changes Small
+   - Basin tests are quite comprehensive, and so the tests can slow down exponentially as the changes it tests become increasingly complex.
+Keep each changes small and isolated to avoid performance issues.
+If you can, limit your changes to one or two endpoints at a time.

+2. Isolate Changes
+   - Avoid bundling unrelated changes together.
+Isolating updates helps Basin test more accurately and makes debugging easier when issues arise.
+This also helps your copilot interpret Basin's test results to respond with more accurate and appropriate fixes to your code.

+3. Declare Auth Requirements Explicitly
+   - If your changes require authentication:
+     - Clearly note it in your chat prompt, ideally with an endpoint for signing in or signing up.
+     - Provide either:
+       - Credentials (username and password) for an existing test account, or
+       - Instructions for creating a new user that meets your test conditions.

 ## Terms and Conditions